 The Pale Di San Martino traverse starts at Passo Rolle (zoom on the map) – a mountain pass ca 20 minutes drive away from San Martino di Castrozza or 35 minutes from Fiera di Primiero.
 Both towns are located in the Trentino region of Italy.

 You can reach the pass either by car or public bus no. B122 going in the direction of Predazzo.
 The bus stop, right near the trailhead is called Passo Rolle-Segg.
 Segantini.
 To check bus connections, use either Google Maps or download the official transport app of the Trentino region called Muoversi.

 There is a parking lot right near the trailhead (Parcheggio per Malga Juribello) where you can leave your car free of charge for a few days.

 Day 1: Passo Rolle to Rifugio Volpi al Mulaz

 It’s a tough first day but it isn’t actually that long, so take your time to admire the views.
-I’ve written about the route up to Passo Mulaz (and Rifugio Mulaz) in a separate article so I won’t go into it in too much detail here.
+I’ve written about the route up to Passo Mulaz (and Rifugio Mulaz) in a separate article so I won’t go into too much detail here.

-From Passo Rolle, the access road, and the path that runs near it, leads you first up to Baita G Segantini – an iconic photo spot in the Dolomites.
+From Passo Rolle, the access road, and the path that runs near it, lead you first up to Baita G Segantini – an iconic photo spot in the Dolomites.
 A great place to admire the saw back range you’re about to hike through.

-Extension to the Summit of Monte mulaz
+Extension day 1: Summit of Monte Mulaz

 If you’ve set off early from Passo Rolle and are full of adrenaline and excitement on your first day, then consider the extension to the summit of Monte Mulaz.